Runaway Traveller

 Important - SIM cards!

 Don’t get a SIM card from the people selling them at the exit!
-There are several – arguably too many – Vodaphone stores around the city with more legit pricing.
-I asked one woman at the ferry terminal and she quoted me 6,000 Lek!? $65 USD?!
+There are several — arguably too many — Vodaphone stores around the city with more legit pricing.
+I asked one woman at the ferry terminal and she quoted me 6,000 LEK for a 20 GB card!?
+65 USD?!
 I don’t think so.

 This site uses Akismet to reduce spam.
 Learn how your comment data is processed.